 Symptoms to Watch For:

-• Unexplained lumps or swollen lymph nodes
+• Unidentified lumps, swelling or lymph nodes

 Diagnosis and Treatment:

-• Surgery: To remove tumors when possible.
+• Surgery: To remove tumors as often as is feasible.

 Prognosis and Support: